Student-centric advice and objective recommendations

 Denver Scholarship Foundation Scholarship

 - Eligibility: Attend a Denver Public Schools High School for all four consecutive years before graduation.
-Graduate high school with a 2.0+ GPA.
+Graduated high school with a 2.0+ GPA.
 Demonstrate financial need.
 Scholarship can be used at DSF’s College Partners in Colorado, including technical, community, and four-year colleges and universities

 - Amount: $1,700 – $3,600